evildrummer/RoomPrepper/README.md

 ![Screenshot](images/start_new_room.png)

-# The notes beeing opened at the end and they look like this.
+# The notes will be opened at the end and they look like this.

 ![Screenshot](images/notes.png)